IGNF/Borea/README_opk_to_conical.md

 focal = 30975.00
 width = 26460
 height = 17004
-pixel_size = 4e-6
+size_pixel = 4e-6
 ```
 Only these 7 pieces of information will be read.
-You can add comments with a # in the first element of the line or other type = info, but they will not be read by the tool.
+You can add comments with a # in the first element of the line or other type = info, but they will not be read by the tool, unless the attribute has been added to the [Camera class](./src/datastruct/camera.py).
-An example file can be found in *./dataset/Camera1.txt*.
+An example file can be found in [./dataset/Camera1.txt](./dataset/Camera1.txt).

 ### Info projection